tylergrinn/big-ridge-outdoor-kitchens-modules/README.md

 3. Navigate in this repository to the folder you'd like to use and upload the resulting `.obj` file from the last step using the `Upload files` button.
 You'll need to add a message describing the additions and then click `Commit changes`.
 4. Navigate to the root directory and click the file `config.yaml`
 5. Click the ![Edit](docs/edit.PNG "Edit") button just above the start of the file and to the right.
 6. Copy and paste one of the existing modules.
 Each module starts with `- name: NAME` and ends with a blank line.
 Edit it to match the name and location of the file you uploaded.
+Don't include the file extension.
+7. Create a `.png` file with the same name as the module you uploaded.
+This will be the thumbnail displayed in the modules tree view.
+8. Upload the image to the same directory as the new module.

 # Materials